Planning your trip in Botswana

 Winter – May to August:

 In the weeks preceding the November rains it tends to be the hottest in Botswana with temperatures soaring up to 40ºC or more.
-Cloud coverage and the arrival of the first rains towards the end of November or early December cool things down considerably, although usually only for a short period.
+Cloud coverage and the arrival of the first rains towards the end of November or early December cools things down considerably, although usually only for a short period.
 During the rainy period, which lasts until the end of February or early March, the days are hot and generally sunny in the morning with afternoon thunderstorms – usually in short, torrential downpours.
-Day time temperatures can rise to 38ºC and night time temperatures drop to a temperature of 20ºC - 25ºC.
-Northern areas of Botswana receive up to 700mm of rain per annum while the Kalahari Desert averages as low as 225mm per annum.
+Day time temperatures can still rise as high as 40ºC and night time temperatures drop to a temperature of 20ºC - 25ºC.
 Rainfall tends to be erratic, unpredictable and highly regional.
 Often a heavy downpour may occur in one area while 10 or 15 kilometers away there is no rain at all.
 Rain showers are often followed by strong sunshine, so a good deal of the rainfall does not penetrate the ground and is lost to evaporation.

 What to bring to Botswana